Linking Peace and Economic Development

 Economic development is essential in creating conditions essential to economic growth and prosperity internationally.

 Economic development is critical to peace-building and, likewise, peace fosters economic development and growth.
 The two are intrinsically interconnected as one is needed for the other to flourish.
 All aspects of economic development - improving the standard of living of citizens through job creation, support for innovation, enhancement of wealth, increase in per capita income, and, correspondingly, improvement of economic well-being and quality of life.
 These are vital to the creation of peaceful societies.
 However, economic development initiatives do not automatically lead to peace; some can inadvertently undermine peace if they are not under the Positive Peace framework and are not designed in a peace-conducive basis.

-By the end of all sessions, four preliminary proposals for peace projects will be developed based on Rotary’s guidelines for Global Grants.
+The four proposals for peace projects are developed based on Rotary’s guidelines for Global Grants.